Environmental Planner II

-- Manage projects that assist cities and towns to prepare for regional environmental challenges, such as sustainable water management, climate change, clean energy, and protection of critical natural resources;
+- Support or manage projects that assist cities and towns to prepare for regional environmental challenges, such as sustainable water management, coastal resilience, and protection of critical natural resources;

 - Prepare natural hazard mitigation plans for cities and towns under FEMA guidelines;

-- Conduct climate vulnerability assessments and prepare climate adaptation and mitigation plans for cities and towns that center equity;
+- Conduct climate vulnerability assessments and prepare action and resilience plans that center climate justice and equity;

-- Research new areas of practice, develop new project proposals, and seek funding to support and expand the Environment Department’s mission;
+- Support the Environment Department with research on new areas of practice, project proposals, and funding to support and expand the Environment Department’s goals;

 - Pursue professional development opportunities to remain informed about current environmental planning issues, programs, resources, and tools; and

-- Collaborate on environmental issues with other MAPC departments, state and federal agencies, non-profit advocacy and research groups, and/or community-based organizations.
+- Collaborate on environmental issues with other MAPC departments, state and federal agencies, non-profit advocacy and research groups, and community-based organizations.

 Evening and occasional weekend events and local travel are a responsibility for this position.
 MAPC does not require that you have a vehicle; however, you must have a valid driver’s license and/or the ability to arrange transportation to meetings in different parts of the region.
 MAPC provides support for travel, including MBTA passes, Zipcar account and BlueBikes membership.